longhorn/website/content/docs/0.8.1/volumes-and-nodes/create-volumes.md

 If the PVC names a StorageClass, Kubernetes will:

-1. Look for an existing PV that has the label matching the StorageClass
+1. Look for an existing PV that has the label matching the StorageClass.
 2. Look for an existing StorageClass Kubernetes resource.
 If the StorageClass exists, it will be used to create a PV.

 ### Creating Longhorn Volumes with the Longhorn UI

-Since the Longhorn volume already exists while creating PV/PVC, a StorageClass is not needed for dynamically provisioning Longhorn volume.
-However, the field `storageClassName` should be set in PVC/PV, to be used for PVC bounding purpose.
-And it's unnecessary for users create the related StorageClass object.
+Since the Longhorn volume already exists while creating PV/PVC from it in the Longhorn UI, a StorageClass is not needed for dynamically provisioning Longhorn volumes.
+However, the field `storageClassName` should be set in the PVC/PV, to be used for the purpose of binding PVCs.
+And it's unnecessary for the related StorageClass object to be created.

-By default the StorageClass for Longhorn created PV/PVC is `longhorn-static`.
-Users can modified it in `Setting - General - Default Longhorn Static StorageClass Name` as they need.
+By default the StorageClass for Longhorn-created PVs and PVCs is `longhorn-static`.
+To change the default StorageClass name, click the **Settings** tab in Longhorn and edit the ***Default Longhorn Static StorageClass Name** field.

-Users need to manually delete PVC and PV created by Longhorn.
+PVCs and PVs created by Longhorn need to be manually deleted.

 # PV/PVC creation for existing Longhorn volume
-Now users can create PV/PVC via our Longhorn UI for the existing Longhorn volumes.
+Now PV/PVC pairs can be created via our Longhorn UI for the existing Longhorn volumes.

-Only detached volume can be used by newly created pod.
+Only detached volumes can be used by newly created pods.

+1. In the Longhorn UI, go to the **Volume** tab.
+2. Check the box to the left of the volume that needs a corresponding PV and PVC.
+You will see that more buttons at the top of the list of volumes are now available.
+3. Click the three-line menu dropdown and click **Create PV/PVC.**
+4. Enter a namespace where the PV and PVC will be created.
+5. Click **OK.**

+**Result:** A PV and PVC corresponding to the volume are created in the Kubernetes cluster.